deso-protocol/docs/devs/backend-api.md

 GET /api/v0/health-check
 ```

-Check if your BitClout node is synced
+Check if your DeSo node is synced

 **Parameters:**